Brown Butter Chocolate Chip Cookies

 Brown butter: In a small pot (with bright bottom) brown butter - melt butter on medium heat and continue to cook until browned.
 This will take 6-8 minutes.
 Butter will be noisy at first and then will go silent (sign that solids have started to cook).
 Watch closely not to burn - it will take about 1-2 minutes from ‘silent’ moment to browned butter.
 Butter will be light brown in colour, have small light brown speckles at the bottom (that’s your flavour) and lovely nutty aroma.
 Scrape the bottom of the pot to use all browned bits.
 Pour browned butter to your main mixing bowl, add olive oil and mix.
 Cool down and refrigerate until solidified.

 Mix the dough: When the butter is ready (room temperature but not oily), add sugars and golden syrup and beat (paddle attachment or handheld mixer) for 2-3 minutes.
 Add an egg, vanilla bean paste and beat until fully incorporated.
-In a separate bowl whisk in flours, milk powder, baking soda, baking powder and coarse sea salt.
+In a separate bowl whisk in flours, milk powder, baking soda and coarse sea salt.
 Add all to creamy butter and mix briefly (few swift moves), then add coarsely chopped chocolate or chocolate chips and mix swiftly (don’t over-mix).
 Roughly shape the dough, wrap in cling film and refrigerate.

 Chill the dough for 48hrs.